drummondlab/drummondlab.github.io/README.md

 The same basic process is used to add other content classes; i.e., portals, positions, and team members.
 We will describe in subsequent sections the contents of the YAML front matter block for each content class.
 A different process, which we will also describe in a subsequent section, is used to add content about a tool to the website (tool information is drawn from the tool's public github repository).

-## Updating the public site
+### Updating the public site

-All edits should be made on the `staging` branch.
+All edits should be made to your private `staging` branch.
 When you start work, make sure you're on the staging branch:

-	git checkout staging
+	git checkout <your name>-staging

-Once your edits are done, preview the site.
-Generate the pages and start the private webserver:

-	rake preview

-...and then open the local test site, http://127.0.0.1:4000.
-Look at anything you've changed and make sure it's good to go.

-[Rake](https://github.com/ruby/rake) is a Make-like program implemented in ruby and part of the ruby/jekyll environment on which our website is built.

-To move the changes to the `master` branch:
+Instead of merging your changes directly to the `master` branch, you will create a pull request.

-	git checkout master
-	git merge staging

-and push to GitHub:

-	git push
+After pushing your branch to the repo, go to github and create a pull request, naming cbirger as the reviewer.
+(Eventually reviewer responsibilities will be shared across multiple lab members.)
+When you create the pull request, please make sure you set the base repository to getzlab/getzlab.github.io and the base reference branch to master.
+Once a pull request is approved, it will be merged to master, and thus pushed to the public website.

-Changes won't be immediate, so wait a minute or two while GitHub's servers regenerate the site and publish it.
-Check to make sure the public site [www.getzlab.org](http://www.getzlab.org) looks the way you intend.
+When the pull request is completed, check to make sure the public site [www.getzlab.org](http://www.getzlab.org) looks the way you intended.

-Finally, check out `staging` again so that you don't accidentally start working on the `master` branch the next time you sit down to make updates to the website:

-	git checkout staging

-We will probably want to implement a pull request procedure for review of new content before it is published to the public site.
+Don't forget to make your changes on a personal staging branch so they can be reviewed before merging onto master!

 ## Changing look and feel